Larry Nassar Sentenced To Up To 175 Years In Prison By Michigan Judge

 "Your decision to assault was calculated, precise, devious, despicable," Aquilina says.
 "You can't give them back their innocence, their youth.
 You can't give a father back his life, or return a daughter to a mother.
 You played on everyone's vulnerability.
 I'm not vulnerable."— Kate Wells (@KateLouiseWells) January 24, 2018

 "I wouldn't send my dogs to you, sir," she said.
 "There's no treatment here, sir.
 You finally told the truth.
 Inaction is an action.
 Silence is injustice."
 Nassar looked stricken during the judge's remarks.

-After receiving the sentence, Nassar struck a more conciliatory tone.
+Before receiving the sentence, Nassar had struck a more conciliatory tone.
 He addressed the victims, often going off mic as he turned around to face them.

 "There are no words that can describe the depth and breadth of how sorry I am for what has occurred," said Nassar.
 "I will carry your words with me for all of my days."

-Note: A previous version of this story incorrectly said Larry Nassar's sentence was handed down on Tuesday.
-It was Wednesday.
-In addition, a previous version said Nassar's statement to victims came after his sentence was announced.
-It came before the sentence.